Cleveland Bay: Decline and re-emergence

 However, interest in the Cleveland Bay was waning, due to increased mechanisation, and the Great Depression of the early 1930s reduced exports by almost a third.
-There was a brief revival of interest in the late 1930s in the United States when they became popular as foundation stock for hunters.
-The decline continued, quickening after the Second World War; in 1960 the War Office stopped offering premiums on stallions, and many breeders discontinued breeding.
-By 1962, only four purebred stallions were present in the UK.
+There was a brief revival of interest in the late 1930s in the United States when Alexander Mackay-Smith imported some as foundation stock for hunters.
+The decline continued, quickening after the Second World War; in 1960, the War Office stopped offering premiums on stallions, and many breeders discontinued breeding.

+By 1962, only four purebred stallions were present in the United Kingdom.
 Queen Elizabeth II saved the breed by purchasing Mulgrave Supreme, a stallion that was about to be sold to a buyer in the United States.
-The stallion was bred to pure- and part-bred mares, and within 15 years there were 36 purebred stallions in the UK.
-Prince Philip, Duke of Edinburgh, used the breed for many years in international driving competitions.
+The stallion was bred to pure- and part-bred mares, and within 15 years, there were 36 purebred stallions in the UK.
+Elizabeth II was a patron of the Society from 1977, and during the Society's centenary year of 1984 she acted as its president.

 In the late 1960s and 1970s, interest in the breed increased, and part-bred Cleveland Bays were in demand for use as riding horses, especially for use as hunters and jumpers.
 In 1964, a Cleveland Bay/Thoroughbred cross competed in show jumping in the Tokyo Olympics.
 Another half-bred Cleveland Bay competed for the British Olympic team in show jumping at the 1968 Mexico City Olympics, while a third was a reserve mount for the Canadian show jumping team at the 1976 Montreal Olympics.
 In the late 1960s and '70s, horses continued to be exported to many countries.
-Japan, the United States and Australia have continued to import the horses from England, and in New Zealand crosses between Cleveland Bays and native mares were in demand on cattle and sheep stations.
+Japan, the United States, and Australia have continued to import the horses from England; and, in New Zealand, crosses between Cleveland Bay stallions and native mares were in demand on cattle and sheep stations.